subodh2708/react-quiz/README.md

 🌍 Deployment (Netlify)

 Push your project to GitHub.
 Connect your repo to Netlify.
 Add environment variables if required.
 Use these build settings:
 Build command: npm run build
 Publish directory: build

 🧾 License

 This project is open-source and free for learning and personal use.

 👋 About

-    This project represents my next step in mastering React — moving from useState to useReducer, learning structured state transitions, and handling dynamic API data to create real-world interactive apps.
+This project represents my next step in mastering React — moving from useState to useReducer, learningstructured state transitions, and handling dynamic API data to create real-world interactive apps.